Learning Photometric Feature Transform for Free-form Object Scan: Feature Transform Network

 \subsection{Warping}

-In this part, we warp each of the 5 image patches to a 3D volume called a \textbf{measurement volume}, with a resolution of $5\times5\times128$, to model the 3D uncertainty in the patch.
-There are 5 measurement volumes corresponding to 5 views in a group.
+To represent the potential geometric relationships between measurements, the second part of our network warps each patch to a \textbf{measurement volume}~(\figref{fig:pipeline}-b).
+As a result, 5 patches in a group are warpped to 5 different measurement volumes.
+This step is critical for efficient handling of free-form scanned data with unknown depths.

-We first define a measurement volume using the center view.
-From the center $5\times5$ region in the patch of the center view, we cast rays from the calibrated camera center towards each pixel in the region.
-We discretize the ray into 128 different depth hypotheses, uniformly sampled in the range of $[z_{\rm min}, z_{\rm max}]$.
-Each sample represents the center of a voxel in the measurement volume (\figref{fig:pipeline}-b).
-The depth range $[z_{\rm min}, z_{\rm max}]$ is calculated from a coarse bounding box from preprocessing, or can be manually specified.
-Ideally, a volume of $1\times1\times128$ is sufficient to model depth uncertainty of the patch center.
-However, due to inevitable errors in practical estimation of camera poses, we adopt the current resolution to tolerate such inaccuracies.
+First, we define a measurement volume as a view frustum at the \textit{same} center view with a resolution of $5\times5\times128$.
+Specifically, we cast rays from the camera center towards each pixel in the center $5\times5$ window of the patch at the center view.
+Each ray is discretized into 128 depth hypotheses, uniformly sampled in the range of $[z_{\rm min}, z_{\rm max}]$.
+The depth range $z_{\rm min}$/$z_{\rm max}$ is calculated from a coarse bounding box (or can be manually specified).
+Ideally, a volume of $1\times1\times128$ is sufficient to model \textit{depth uncertainty} for the center pixel of a patch.
+However, due to inevitable registration errors in practice, we enlarge the lateral neighborhood to 5$\times$5 to tolerate such inaccuracies.

-To fill in the measurement volume of a particular view, we loop over all of its voxels, back project the voxel center to the current image patch, and store the corresponding image measurement along with the acquisition condition to the current voxel.
-The condition includes (1) one hot-encoding of the lighting pattern index, (2) the pixel location of the current patch in the image, (3) the depth of the current voxel, (4) the camera transform relative to the center view, and (5) the camera pose of the center view.
-Here we record the acquisition condition, as we want our network to be aware of them, which are related to the final geometric features.
-Note that the idea of storing acquisition conditions for neural processing is proposed in~\cite{Ma:2021:TRACE} for high-quality appearance scanning.
-A graphical illustration of the warping process is shown in~\figref{fig:pipeline}-b.
+Next, we convert each patch into its own measurement volume (\figref{fig:pipeline}-b).
+Specifically, we loop over all voxels in the volume, project each voxel center to the patch, and store the corresponding measurement (black if the projection falls outside the patch) along with the acquisition condition to the current voxel.
+Our acquisition condition includes (1) one hot-encoding of the lighting pattern index, (2) the center pixel location of the current patch in the image, (3) the depth of the current voxel, (4) the camera transform relative to the center view, and (5) the camera pose of the center view.
+The above information is stored for each voxel, as we want our network to be aware of the factors that are related to final geometric features.
+Note that the idea of encoding acquisition conditions for neural processing is proposed in~\cite{Ma:2021:TRACE} for free-form appearance scanning.

+In the end, a voxel in the i-th measurement volume contains the image measurements from the i-th view, whose corresponding 3D positions \emph{might} fall within the voxel.